salbrec/seqQscorer/README.md

 Of course, the Bowtie2 index and the gtf file have to represent data from the same genome assembly.

 The easiest is to have everything within this repository folder.
 We suggest to download the required gtf file into the gene structure folder in utils.
 Execute the following lines to download and properly extract the gtf files from the Ensembl FTP server.
-The first example is for a human gtf file, the second is for a rat gtf file, also used in the next example.
+The first example is for a human gtf file, the second is for a rat gtf file, also used in the next example run.

 ```
 # change directory to utils and gene_structure